Important Notice

 Connect via SSH

-- Log in to SSH over the network (Do not use serial port login).
+- Log in to SSH over the network (do not use serial port login).

 Search for CAN ID

-- Search command for a standard host machine:
+- Search command for standard host computers:

 python3 ~/klipper/scripts/canbus_query.py can0